gorse-io/docs/src/docs/api/rust-sdk.md

 ::: warning

-The Rust SDK is under development, APIs might be changed in later versions.
+The Rust SDK is under development, and APIs might be changed in later versions.
 Pull requests are welcomed: https://github.com/gorse-io/gorse-rs

 :::